 If you are having two godparents, there may be one male godparent and one female godparent, but not two godmothers or two godfathers.
 If you having only one godparent you may have either gender.

-It is very important when you are selecting godparents that you select individuals who are at least 16 years of age and one godparent must be a baptized and confirmed Catholic and currently active in the Catholic faith.
+It is very important when you are selecting godparents that you select individuals who are at least 16 years of age and one godparent must be a baptized and confirmed Catholic currently active and in good standing with the Catholic church (for at least the past 6 months).
 The Pastor reserves the right to postpone the baptism if a family presents godparents who do not fulfill this criteria until such godparents are found.

 A Christian witness may replace one of the godparents but he or she must be from a Christian community whose baptism we recognize.
 Therefore, we will ask you to provide the religious denomination of the non-Catholic godparent when completing the registration for the baptism.